-Throughout the 1990s tens of thousands of Australian taxpayers 'invested' in mass-marketed tax effective schemes (for an example of a scheme see Appendix A).
-Their investments provided them with combined tax deductions exceeding four billion Australian dollars (approximately \$2.6 billion USD).
+Throughout the 1990s tens of thousands of Australian taxpayers "invested" in mass-marketed tax effective schemes (e.g., see Appendix A).
+Their investments provided them with combined tax deductions exceeding 4 billion Australian dollars (approximately \$2.6 billion USD).
 The ATO maintained that investments in these arrangements were largely funded through tax deductions and little private capital was at risk.
-The ATO therefore came to the conclusion in 1998 that taxpayers who invested in these schemes did so for the 'dominant purpose' of obtaining a tax benefit, and, as a result, the anti-avoidance provisions of Part IVA of the Australian Income Tax Assessment Act 1936 applied1.
-The ATO moved to disallow scheme related tax deductions claimed up to six years earlier and issued amended assessments to approximately 42,000 investors2.
-Scheme investors were told that they had to immediately pay back taxes with interest and appropriate penalties or they would run the risk of facing the full extent of the law.
+The ATO therefore came to the conclusion in 1998 that taxpayers who invested in these schemes did so for the "dominant purpose" of obtaining a tax benefit, and, as a result, the anti-avoidance provisions of Part IVA of the Australian Income Tax Assessment Act 1936 applied.2 The ATO moved to disallow scheme related tax deductions claimed up to 6 years earlier and issued amended assessments to approximately 42,000 investors.3 Scheme investors were told that they had to immediately